Stationary compressible Navier Stokes Equations with inflow condition in domains with piecewise analytical boundaries: Introduction

 It should be emphasized that all above mentioned global results concern the case of normal component of the velocity vanishing on the boundary.
-If the normal component of the velocity does not vanish, the hyperbolicity of the continuity equation makes it necessary to prescribe the density on the part of the boundary where the fluid enters the domain, called briefly the inflow part.
-We refer to such problem as an inflow problem.
-Such problems, the mathematical understanding of which is extremely important from the point of view of applications, are so far behind the scope of the global existence theory.
-Nontrivial boundary terms yields impossible to get basic a priori estimates and further problems are encountered with the issue of existence and uniqueness for the continuity equation.
+If the normal component of the velocity does not vanish, substantial mathematical difficulties arises in the analysis of the continuity equation, which can be reduced to a stationary transport equation.
+Namely, the hyperbolicity of the continuity equation makes it necessary to prescribe the density on the part of the boundary where the fluid enters the domain, called briefly the inflow part.
+Solvability of either a time-dependent or stationary transport equation is of utmost importance in the mathematical analysis of the Navier-Stokes equations for compressible flow.
+For a recent application of the theory of transport equation in the context of the existence of weak solutions to the compressible Navier-Stokes equation we can refer to \cite{BJ}.
+Important developments in the theory of transport equation, strenghtening the classical results of DiPerna and Lions \cite{DPL}, has been made in \cite{CDL} and \cite{M1}.